endo5501/LaboMachineTable/memory-bank/productContext.md

 - Data protection for user and reservation information
 - Prevention of unauthorized reservation modifications

+### Internationalization
+- Support for both English and Japanese languages
+- Consistent translation across all user interfaces
+- Language-appropriate formatting for dates, times, and numbers
+- Dual-language documentation (README.md in English, README.ja.md in Japanese)

 ## User Experience Goals

 ### Simplicity